amscsun/cadence/README.md

     __P713: Subarray Product Less Than K:__ This is an interesting one.
 Keep in mind we have positive intergers inside the array.
 In practice, we should never do cumulative multiplication/division on long vectors.

+    __P209 Minimum Length Subarray:__ This is more about designing elegant conditions for efficient coding.

   * Summary of Arrays and Subarrays: